 Importance of Treatment

 Both mood disorders and addiction can be treated concurrently.
-Often relapse occurs due to one affecting the other and can be difficult to reach or maintain recovery if only the addiction or mood disorder is being treated .
+Often relapse occurs due to one co-occurring issue affecting the other.
+It can be difficult to reach or maintain recovery if only the addiction or mood disorder is being treated .

 Effective and comprehensive treatment is imperative and needs to include medical detoxification to manage withdrawal symptoms from the opioids.